Singing Background Vocals: Starting It Up

-Because that answer is elusive, the decision on how many background parts to add and where in the song they should be, becomes all important.
+Because that answer is elusive, the decision on how many background parts to add and where in the song they should be added becomes all important.

 Making It Up

-In my opinion, BGV’s must serve the beauty of the song without attracting too much attention to themselves.
+Accordingly, BGV’s should serve the beauty of the song without attracting too much attention to themselves.

 Backing It Up

 I’m a big fan of singing background vocals.
 It’s so much fun!
 In fact, I have sung background vocals on my own solo projects as well as our seven Out of the Grey recordings.
-I have also sung on commercials and other artists’ projects.
-Given my experience with BGV’s, I would explain the process with a few categories:
+Also, I’ve sung on commercials and other artists’ projects.
+Given my experience with BGV’s, I’ll explain the process with a few categories: